CathalHarte/build_vscode_debug_c/README.md

-Generator Debug Tasks for VS Code
+Generate Debug Tasks for VS Code
 =================================
 This repo is intended to be added as a submodule any time it is desired to debug C modules inside VS Code.